petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 {% include figure.html
 src="/images/repro-office/elsevier-research-data-guidelines.png"
-caption="Elsevier's research data availability standards."
+caption="Elsevier's research data availability standards with commentary."
 %}

 In any case, here I'm going to show that you don't need to become a software